FedericoMz/FedericoMz.github.io/index.md

 ### Personal Projects
 These are my more personal projects. :)

-- **_StockAgent_** is a multi-agent AutoGen system that generates stock market suggestions.
+- **[_StockAgent_](https://github.com/FedericoMz/StockAgent)** is a multi-agent AutoGen system that generates stock market suggestions.
 It includes a custom MCP server using yfinance.
-I am currently working on it in my free time.
 - **[_HINTT_](https://github.com/FedericoMz/HINTT)** Is Not a Traditional Translator, but an interactive localisation tool for real-time text translation leveraging OpenAI visual capabilities.
 - Remember those old black and white Game Boy games? **[_Simple Palette Maker_](https://github.com/FedericoMz/SimplePaletteMaker)** allows the user to colorize them when played on the Analogue Pocket.